MicrosoftDocs/power-platform/power-platform/admin/trial-environments.md

 ## Trial (subscription-based)

-With version XYZ, we're introducing this new trial environment type.
+With version XYZ, we're introducing a new trial environment type: trial (subscription-based).

 trial
 - 30 days

 trial (subscription-based)
-- 3GB of capacity so 3 environments can be created.
+- 3GB of capacity so 3 environments can be created
-- details: time remaining is based on subscription
+- time remaining is based on subscription
+- up to 3 environments
+- extended life cycle operations on multiple environments - more sandbox-like operations, like copy
+- easily extended via Support
+- more licenses
+- controlled by admin
+- error messages
+- multiple people
+- departmental solutions

+## Multiple ways to start a trial

+- Getting Started
+- within an app like Marketing
+- CSP,
--
+- your site

+## Trial limits and durations

+- difference between adhoc subscription (individual creates, not admin) trials and company subscription.

+## Invite others

 ## Check the expiration date